dhzh-eph/Drum-Sequencer/README.md

 # Drum-Sequencer
-## Analog circuit of a drum sequencer, heavily inspired by Erica Synths and Moritz Klein DIY Drum Sequencer
+## Analog Drum Sequencer, heavily inspired by Erica Synths and Moritz Klein DIY Drum Sequencer

 <img width="300" height="500" alt="image" src="https://github.com/user-attachments/assets/8d3e95e4-e359-4663-b667-ac1a2f6d115d" /> Solder Stand <br/>
-We will be using this "helping hand magnifier led light with soldering stand" to help us with holding the pcb during soldering. <br/>
+We will be using this to help us with holding the pcb during soldering. <br/>
 https://www.youtube.com/watch?v=MabbxcKlfss reference on how to build the stand.

+##### What is soldering and why is it important?
+Soldering is the concept of gluing components together with conductive metals, often being operational amplifiers or integrated circuits being soldered to a PCB (printed circuit board).
+It is important, as it allows for customization of PCB's with different components, and also having a specific board that can serve a specific task (examples being AC to DC converters, or specific amplifiers).

 ##### Materials List
-Before starting soldering, ensure you have the following: <br/>
+Before starting, ensure you have the following: <br/>
 Solder (ideally lead free) <br/>
 Soldering Iron <br/>
 Flux (rosin or resin, ideally liquid to prevent waste and easier soldering) <br/>